 Time: 7:30 pm

-Where: On-Line, Via Zoom
+Where: On-line via Zoom

-Subject: King Hancock: The Radical Influence of a Moderate Founding Father
+April 2024 | Brooke Barbier | King Hancock: The Radical Influence of a Moderate Founding Father |

 February 2024 | Richard Melnick | Long Island City in 1776: The Revolution Comes to Queens |